Poster Session B - Monday, February 3, 2025

 8:00 p.m. - 9:00 p.m.

-78 The role of the CmrRST signal transduction system in Clostridioides difficile infection
+95 The CmrRST signal transduction system in Clostridioides difficile affects the host immune response during infection

 Jilarie Santos Santiago - University of North Carolina at Chapel Hill